abbye516/Reflix/README.md

-Avaliable for viewing at youthful-ramanujan-46684e.netlify.com
+Avaliable for viewing at:  youthful-ramanujan-46684e.netlify.com

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).